philber/entra-verifiedid-tour/part-1/README.md

 1. Select GET CREDENTIAL

 1. In Authenticator, scan the QR code.
-> If this is the first time you are using Verifiable Credentials the Credentials page with the Scan QR button is hidden.
+> If this is the first time you are using Verified ID the Credentials page with the Scan QR button is hidden.
 You can use the `add account` button.
 Select `other` and scan the QR code, this will enable the Verifiable Credentials in Authenticator.
 6. If you see the 'This app or website may be risky screen', select **Advanced**.
 1. On the next **This app or website may be risky** screen, select **Proceed anyways (unsafe)**.
 1. On the Add a credential screen, notice that: